-Truong now works as an engineer for Pok Pok, but back in 2005, the Vietnam native helped Ricker perfect a formula for the chicken wings—sealed in a sticky-sweet glaze stippled with bites of caramelized garlic—that would catapult the humble food shanty into the national spotlight.
-Now, after hundreds of thousands of pounds of wings fried on two coasts, the secret is finally out.
-You can find the coveted recipe inside the long-awaited Pok Pok cookbook, hitting shelves October 29, along with nearly 100 obsessively perfected recipes and techniques for cooking Thai food in America.
+Truong now works as an engineer for Pok Pok, but back then, the Vietnam native helped Ricker perfect a formula for the chicken wings—sealed in a sticky-sweet glaze stippled with bites of caramelized garlic—that would catapult the humble food shanty into the national spotlight.
+In 2013, the secret recipe was finally declassified with the release of the Pok Pok cookbook, along with nearly 100 obsessively perfected recipes and techniques for cooking Thai food in America.
 Be warned: there are no shortcuts—but the intricacies are what make Pok Pok exceptional.
 And this particular adaptation is a tribute to one of the cult-forming dishes that put Portland on the culinary map, and to the man who made it possible.
 Raise a wing to Ike.

 Ike’s Fish-Sauce Wings

 8 garlic cloves, peeled

 1 tsp kosher salt

 1/2 cup Vietnamese fish sauce (Ricker recommends Phu Quoc or Three Crabs brand)